 Pathophysiology of Paroxysmal Nocturnal Hemoglobinuria

-Both arterial and venous thrombosis can occur in the extremities as well as in less common sites such as portal veins and cerebral venous sinuses.
-Thrombosis is a result of increased complement activation and hemolysis.
+Both arterial and venous thrombosis can occur, and thrombosis at unusual sites, such as portal veins and cerebral venous sinuses, is common.
+Thrombosis is a result of increased complement activation.

 Protracted urinary hemoglobin loss may result in iron deficiency.